COVID’s Impact on the Supply Chain and How it Affects Australian Importers

 With suppliers having the upper hand when it comes to orders, pricing and payment terms in the current environment, many are requiring full payment upfront or, at the very least, large deposits.
 In addition, the long lead times between order placement and delivery puts a strain on business cash flow.

-Many businesses are relying on trade finance to help them navigate these significant changes to importing the goods they need.
+Many businesses are relying on business finance solutions to help them navigate these significant changes to importing the goods they need.

-With shipping restrictions tighter than ever, trade finance is a great way to ensure your stock makes its way to you.
+With shipping restrictions tighter than ever, business finance is a great way to ensure your stock makes its way to you.